 Solar altitude refers to the angle of the sun relative to the Earth's horizon.
-Solar altitude is measured in degrees.
+Because it's an angle, you measure solar altitude in degrees.
 The value of the solar altitude varies based on the time of day, the time of year and the latitude on Earth.
 Regions close to the equator have a higher solar altitude than regions near the Earth's poles.

 Variation by Latitude